cesarsotovalero/cesarsotovalero.github.io/_posts/2017/2017-11-14-git-fundamentals.md

 # Git diff

-To see the difference between unstaged files:
+To see the difference between unstagged files:

 ```bash
 git diff